Theonejvoo/OpenDream/README.md

 # ⚠️ Disclaimer

-This project is an **experimental research framework** exploring collaborative AI architectures.
+OpenMind is an **experimental research framework** exploring collective AI systems.

-It is not intended for production environments.
+Not intended for production environments.